contv/filmseer/backends/serverapp-fastapi/README.md

 2. Create a `.env` from `.env.template`

-3. `poetry shell`
+3. Change your environmental settings in `.env`

-4. `uvicorn app.main:app --reload`
+4. `poetry run start`

-The `poetry run start` is buggy now and will be fixed soon.
+The `poetry run start` currently does not support gunicorn.

 ## Test Pages